 If you believe that your rights have been violated, then you should contact an attorney as soon as possible to help you determine if you have an FCRA case.
-There is a time limit for filing an FCRA compliant.
+There is a time limit for filing an FCRA complaint.
 You must file either: within five years after the date of the violation or two years after you discovered the breach.

 What is the Fair Credit Reporting Act of 1971?

 The FCRA was originally passed in 1970.
-This law was adopted by the United States Federal Government to ensure that information reported in credit reports is fair, accurate and stays private.
+This law was adopted by the United States Federal Government to ensure that information reported in credit reports is fair, accurate, and stays private.
 This bill prohibits credit reporting agencies from listing inaccurate or incorrect information in consumers’ credit reports.

-Because the information contained in a credit report is used to make important decisions, such as whether or not to hire an applicant, the FCRA prohibits credit reporting agencies from keeping information in credit reports a secret.
-Under the Act, individuals have the right to view information in their credit report and challenge information that is incorrect.
+Because the information contained in a credit report is used to make important decisions, such as whether or not to hire an applicant, the FCRA prohibits credit reporting agencies from keeping the information in credit reports a secret.
+Under the Act, individuals have the right to view the information in their credit report and challenge information that is incorrect.

 The federal government is responsible for enforcing the FCRA.
 Agencies and organizations that violate the FCRA can be held liable for civil penalties and may face lawsuits for not removing incorrect information.